dedekind125/chess-claim-tool/README.md

 # Disclaimer

 This tool is **not** officially approved by FIDE.
-The arbiter can consult the tool, but should always act as the FIDE Laws of chess mandate when a claim is made.
+The arbiter can consult the tool but should always follow the official FIDE Laws of Chess when a claim is made.

 ### Tool Accuracy